Thank you for always buying me new clothes at the start of the school year. I know my new clothes often meant you went without.

 When I was very young – think elementary-school age – I used to make my mom breakfast in bed for Mother’s Day.
 Thinking back, this makes me laugh because the breakfasts I served could not have been anywhere near good.
 Breakfast definitely consisted of a bowl of Cheerios and toast, but I don’t remember what else I made.

 I have no idea what possessed me to do such a thing like serve Mom breakfast in bed, and I don’t know why I quit.
-Probably because as I aged she woke up before me up in the mornings, or I realized I wasn’t such a great cook.
-At any rate, I brought the tradition back today and made Mom a virtual Midnight Breakfast from the Sweet & Skinny cookbook.
+Probably because as I got older, she woke up before me up in the mornings, or I realized I wasn’t such a great cook.
+At any rate, I brought the tradition back today and made Mom a virtual breakfast in bed.

-This dish, called a Midnight Breakfast because it is half breakfast (cereal and bananas) and half dessert (ice cream and caramel sauce), is meant to be eaten as a midnight snack.
-I wrote the recipe as seen in the cookbook, but I also played around with it a bit, using various caramel and chocolate sauces, and substituting Kahlua for bourbon in a few parfaits.
+Called a Midnight Breakfast in the Sweet & Skinny cookbook, this dish is half breakfast (cereal and bananas) and half dessert (ice cream and caramel sauce) and meant to be eaten as a midnight snack.
+I wrote the recipe below as seen in the cookbook, but I also played around with it a bit at home, using various caramel and chocolate sauces, and substituting Kahlua for bourbon in a few parfaits.
 All of the versions were delicious.